MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 editions also fine).

-Connolly, Thomas M.: Database solutions : a step-by-step guide to building databases, Second Edition, Pearson
+Connolly, Thomas M.: [[Database]] solutions : a step-by-step guide to building databases, Second Edition, Pearson

 Addison Wesley, 2003, ISBN 0321173503.

-Connolly, Thomas and Begg, Carolyn: Database Systems – a practical approach to design, implementation, and
+Connolly, Thomas and Begg, Carolyn: [[Database]] Systems – a practical approach to design, [[implementation]], and

 management, Fifth Edition, AddisonWesley, 2010, ISBN 0321523067 (third and fourth editions also fine).

-These texts, and several others on relational database design, use and management, are all available in the university
+These texts, and several others on relational [[database]] design, use and management, are all available in the university

 library.